-The spiral dive is the most demanding of all three manoeuvres (Big ears, B-stall, Spiral) and should only be trained gradually and always at high altitude.
+The spiral dive is the most demanding of all three manoeuvres (Big ears, B-stall, Spiral) and should only be trained gradually and always with plenty of altitude.
 The spiral dive should be practiced and learned on a SIV course under professional supervision.
 To enter the spiral, weight shift to the desired side and gradually apply the brake on the same side.
 Then let the wing accelerate for two turns and you will enter the spiral dive.

 While in the spiral, you can control your descent rate and bank angle by applying more or less inner brake.
 Depending on how steep the spiral is you may need to use also outer brake.
 To exit the spiral dive we recommend that the pilot is in the neutral weight shift position.
 If you release the inner brake, the wing exits the spiral dive by itself.

-The Rook3 has no tendency of a stable spiral but you should be aware of the procedure for exiting a stable spiral.
+The Q-light 3 has no tendency to become stable in the spiral until -14m/s descent, but you should be aware of the procedure for exiting a stable spiral.